 Cuba is an amazing country with an amazing history of music, wonderful people, and beautiful beaches and cities.
 It is unfortunate Americans can’t travel there easily.
-This is a guide on how to travel there without a visa issued by the United States (which is what I did).
-Of course there are ways to do it legally but it takes more time, money, and resources to make that happen.
-We can only hope this administration will open up travel to Cuba but until then it is a great adventure to travel there “illegally.”
+This is a guide on how to travel there without a license issued by the United States, which is what I did before the major changes in January, 2015.

 A Little Background about Cuba

 As of January 16th, 2015 Americans no longer need to apply for specific licenses if they fit the 12 categories.
 Previously any traveler headed to Cuba needed to apply for this license but now it is not necessary.
 Anyone can simply go if they are “authorized” and return without any issues.
 No license is needed.

 People-to-people tours are very popular and basically allow you to skirt around the travel laws.
 They are tour companies that get you into Cuba for an organized tour with an agenda.
 There are a few set things and they arrange the flights and hotel.
 This allows anyone to side step the embargo.
 There are plenty of these companies online and they are not cheap.
 This guide will teach you how to do it without a visa issued by the US.

 How to Travel to Cuba from the US Without a License

 At this time nobody needs to apply for a license to travel to Cuba.
 However, airlines are not offering flights there just yet so you still need to fly through Canada, Mexico, the Caymans or any other country to get there without the help of a charter from the U.S.

 Fly through another country such as Canada or Mexico.
 I recommend Mexico since flights from Cancun are cheaper and quick.
 You could also fly from any other Central American country or somewhere else in the Caribbean.
 Choose a gateway city that works best for your itinerary.